MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 ### App Service Regional VNet Integration restrictions

 App Service [Regional VNet integration][regionalvnet] is limited to a single integration subnet per App Service Plan.
-If multiple web apps are deployed on the same plan, they need to be integrated with the same subnet and all of those will share the same set of private outbound ip addresses.
+If multiple web apps are deployed on the same plan, they need to be integrated with the same subnet and all of those will share the same set of private outbound IP addresses.
 As a consequence of this, the services to which these web apps communicate will not be able to distinguish from which web app the traffic originates from.
-If this is a requirement, then web apps will need to be deployed on separate App Service Plans, each integrated to its own integration subnet.
+If this is a requirement, then web apps will need to be deployed on separate App Service Plans, each integrated to their own integration subnet.

 <!-- > Are there any lessons learned from running this that would be helpful for new customers?
 What went wrong when building it out?
 What went right? -->

 ### Availability, Scalability, and Security

-Every worker instance of an App Service Plan will occupy a separate private ip address within the integration subnet.
+Every worker instance of an App Service Plan will occupy a separate private IP address within the integration subnet.
 When planning for scale, this needs to be taken into account and the size of the integration subnet should be large enough to accommodate the scale anticipated.

 <!-- > How do I need to think about managing, maintaining, and monitoring this long term?